Doña Ana County Court Records

 Written and electronic requests

 Under the New Mexico Inspection of Public Records Act (IPRA), anyone may request copies of public court records.
-Electronic requests can be submitted through the IPRA web form, which routes the request to the Third Judicial District Court’s Records Custodian.
+You can submit an electronic request through the IPRA web form, which routes your request directly to the Third Judicial District Court's Records Custodian.
 Alternatively, mail a written request to:

 Third Judicial District Court